Hermann-web/blog/docs/blog/posts/code-practises/software-licences.md

 ## Conclusion: The Significance of Open Source and Challenges with Dual Licensing

-Open source licenses can be copyleft ( you should distribute under the same license and/or keep track of the modification abd/or not remove the claim in the license).
+Open source licenses come in various forms, ranging from permissive ones like MIT and Apache to copyleft licenses where you should distribute under the same license and/or keep track of the modification abd/or not remove the claim in the license.
 For example, for GPL, if you distribute ( give a software which one part of the code source is under gpl), you should give the source too.
+It's crucial to understand their implications for your project and how they impact collaboration, distribution, and legal obligations.

-It also can be permissive ( MIT, Apache,...).
+Beside open source and proprietary licenses, the dual licences has emerged, combining multiples licenses for differents parts of the same project.

-A part of open source and proprietary licenses, emerge the dual licences that combine multiples licenses for differents parts of the same project.
+So, dual licensing is a strategy used to address different needs within a project, but it can introduce complexities and limitations.
+While open source fosters collaboration, innovation, and community-driven development, navigating through licensing choices requires careful consideration and understanding.

-The significance of open source in fostering collaboration, innovation, and community-driven development cannot be overstated.
-While dual licensing attempts to address various needs, it often introduces complexities and limitations, hindering the core principles of open source collaboration and transparency.
+Please remember that the information provided in this document is for educational purposes only and should not be considered legal advice.
+It's essential to consult with legal professionals for specific legal guidance related to software licenses and intellectual property matters.